MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxInSqlServer.md

 Number of tasks (processes) to run for each computation.
-This is the maximum number of tasks that will be used; SQL Server may start fewer processes if there is not enough data, if too many resources are already being used by other jobs, or if numTasks exceeds the MAXDOP (maximum degree of parallelism) configuration option in SQL Server.
-Each of the tasks is given data in parallel, and does computations in parallel, and so computation time may decrease as numTasks increases.
+This is the maximum number of tasks that will be used; SQL Server may start fewer processes if there is not enough data, if too many resources are already being used by other jobs, or if num_tasks exceeds the MAXDOP (maximum degree of parallelism) configuration option in SQL Server.
+Each of the tasks is given data in parallel, and does computations in parallel, and so computation time may decrease as num_tasks increases.
 However, that may not always be the case, and computation time may even increase if too many tasks are competing for machine resources.
-Note that rxOptions(numCoresToUse=n) controls how many cores (actually, threads) are used in parallel within each process, and there is a trade-off between numCoresToUse and numTasks that depends upon the specific algorithm, the type of data, the hardware, and the other jobs that are running.
+Note that RxOptions.set_option(“NumCoresToUse”, n) controls how many cores (actually, threads) are used in parallel within each process, and there is a trade-off between NumCoresToUse and num_tasks that depends upon the specific algorithm, the type of data, the hardware, and the other jobs that are running.

 ##### wait

-logical value.
+bool value.
 If True, the job will be blocking and will not return until it has completed or has failed.
 If False, the job will be non-blocking and return immediately, allowing you to continue running other Python code.
-The object rxgLastPendingJob is created with the job information.
 The client connection with SQL Server must be maintained while the job is running, even in non-blocking mode.

 ##### console_output

-logical scalar.If True, causes the standard output of the Python process started by SQL Server to be printed to the user console.
+bool scalar.If True, causes the standard output of the Python process started by SQL Server to be printed to the user console.
-This value may be overwritten by passing a non-None logical value to the consoleOutput argument provided in rxExec and rxGetJobResults.
+This value may be overwritten by passing a non-None bool value to the consoleOutput argument provided in rx_exec and rx_get_job_results.

 ##### auto_cleanup

-logical scalar.
+bool scalar.
 If True, the default behavior is to clean up the temporary computational artifacts and delete the result objects upon retrieval.
-If False, then the computational results are not deleted, and the results may be acquired using rxGetJobResults, and the output via rxGetJobOutput until the rxCleanupJobs is used to delete the results and other artifacts.
+If False, then the computational results are not deleted, and the results may be acquired using rx_get_job_results, and the output via rx_get_job_output until the rx_cleanup_jobs is used to delete the results and other artifacts.
 Leaving this flag set to False can result in accumulation of compute artifacts which you may eventually need to delete before they fill up your hard drive.